koblas/react-amplitude-hooks/README.md

 ## Example: Instrumenting Tic-Tac-Toe (From Facebook's [Intro to React Tutorial](https://reactjs.org/tutorial/tutorial.html))

 This is a hooks re-write of the example for demonstration purposes.
-(TODO_TODO)

 Events logged:
  - start game